Kirk Cousins: 2025

-In the 2025 offseason, Cousins was named the second-string quarterback behind Penix.
-In the 30-0 loss to the Carolina Panthers in Week 3, he came into the fourth quarter with roughly ten minutes remaining after Penix was benched and completed 5 of 7 passes for 29 yards.
-In Week 11 against the Panthers, he made an appearance in relief of Penix, who exited the game due to a knee injury in the third quarter.
-He finished the game completing 6 of 14 passes for 48 yards in the 27–30 overtime loss.
+During the offseason, Cousins was named the second-string quarterback behind Penix.

+During a Week 3 30–0 shutout road loss to the Panthers, Cousins relieved Penix in the fourth quarter and completed five of seven passes for 29 yards.
+During Week 11 against the Panthers, Cousins made an appearance in relief of Penix, who exited the game due to a knee injury in the third quarter.
+He finished the 30–27 overtime loss with 48 passing yards.
 On November 17, Cousins was named the starting quarterback for at least the next four games after Penix was placed on injured reserve.
-Two days later, Cousins was named the starter for the rest of the season after Penix received season-ending surgery.
+Two days later, Cousins was named the starter for the rest of the season after Penix had season-ending surgery.